Leonardo M-346: Design

-A key feature of the M-346 is the Embedded Tactical Training System (ETTS).
-The ETTS is capable of emulating various equipment, such as radar, targeting pods, weapons, and electronic warfare systems; additionally, the ETTS can interface with various munitions and other equipment actually being carried on board.
-The system can act in a standalone mode, in which simulated data and scenario information, with threats and targets, is loaded prior to takeoff, or in a network, during which data is received and acted upon in real time from ground monitoring stations via the aircraft's datalink.
-The ETTS can generate realistic Computer Generated Forces (both friend and foe).
-For post-mission evaluation and analysis purposes, accumulated data, such as video from the optional Helmet Mounted Display, can be extracted and reviewed.
-Leonardo also offer an Integrated Training System (ITS), combining the M-346 with a Ground-Based Training System (GBTS) - composed of academic training devices, simulators, mission planning and training management systems - and full logistic service as part of a wider syllabus towards qualifying pilots.
+A key feature of the M-346 is the embedded tactical training system (ETTS), which is capable of emulating various equipment, such as radar, targeting pods, weapons, and electronic warfare systems; additionally, the it can interface with various munitions and other equipment actually being carried on board.
+The system can act in a standalone mode, in which simulated data and scenario information, with threats and targets, is loaded prior to takeoff, or in a network, during which data are received and acted upon in real time from ground-monitoring stations via the aircraft's datalink.
+The ETTS can generate realistic computer-generated forces (both friend and foe).
+For postmission evaluation and analysis purposes, accumulated data, such as video from the optional HMD, can be extracted and reviewed.
+Leonardo also offer an integrated training system (ITS), combining the M-346 with a ground-based training system composed of academic training devices, simulators, mission-planning and training-management systems, and full logistic service as part of a wider syllabus towards qualifying pilots.